-Cheese makers in Essex County are a growing segment of the young and emerging farm communities.
-North Country Creamery's Ashlee Kleinhammer, one of the cheese producers in the county, is featured in the above film about local farmers.
-You can support your local farmers every day of the year by buying their products, but you can really immerse yourself by joining in on the Essex County Cheese Tour on October 11, 2015.
+Cheesemakers in Essex County are a growing segment of the young and emerging farm communities.
+North Country Creamery's Ashlee Kleinhammer, one of the cheese producers in the county, will be participating.
+You can support your local farmers every day of the year by buying their products, but you can really immerse yourself by joining in on the Essex County Cheese Tour in October each year.

 Driving around our region in the fall offers unparalleled views of both the scenery and the fall foliage.
 Throw in a tour of the region’s cheese producers and you’ve got yourself a slam-dunk awesome day!